ebd622/k8s-samples/eck/README.md

 ```

 ##### 2.3.2 Expose the service `quickstart-es-http` out of a cluster. <br/>
-By default the service is available within a cluster, is uses `ClusterPort`.
+By default the service is available within a cluster, it uses `ClusterPort`.
 You need to edit the service and replace `ClusterPort` with `NodePort`.
 Then you will get a port to access Elastic outside a cluster:

 ```
 $ kubectl get svc quickstart-es-http